-In addition to a large banner hung at the top of your booth, consider creating some signs that can be reused throughout the summer.
-For instance, small corrugated signs for each item can be designed to match the rest of your marketing components, and will last all year (several years, in fact).
+In addition to a large vinyl banner hung at the top of your booth, consider creating some signs that can be reused throughout the summer.
+We have a wide variety of banners to select from.
+In addition, small corrugated signs for each item can be designed to match the rest of your marketing components and will last all year (several years, in fact).
 And, they look much more professional than handwritten signs on blank paper or torn bits of cardboard.

 The Personal Touch